Fall-Theme Party Ideas for Celebrating the Harvest

 After dinner, whip out the pumpkin and paints.
 Invite guests to use their artistic skills to paint pretty designs or goofy faces on pumpkins.

 Editor's Tip: Pour paint into old muffin tins to minimize mess.

-Challenge guests to take on a pumpkin-face pinata (available at party stores or easy to make at home).
+Challenge guests to take on a pumpkin-face piñata (available at party stores or easy to make at home).
 Fill with candy or small prizes before the party.
-Suspend the paper pumpkin from a backyard tree limb.
-Provide a blindfold and bat and let guests have at it.
+Suspend the paper pumpkin from a backyard tree limb, provide a blindfold and bat, and let guests have at it.